 3.2.
 Heritability and Genetic Advance

 The estimation of broad sense heritability value and genetic gain are given in table 3.
 According to classification made by Johnson et al. (1955), heritability in this study is high for all the characters and ranges from 0.65 to 0.99 (table 3, Fig. 2).
 The highest heritability (> 90%) was recorded for day to first maturity (0.99), equatorial fruit diameter (0.99), day to first flowering (0.97), plant height (0.94) and individual fruit weight (0.93).
 Total number of fruits per plant and yield per plant showed 0.87 and 0.80 respectively.
 The lowest value observed was 0.65 for number of primary ramifications.
-In tomato, high heritability is generally found for yield component as number of fruits per plant; individual fruit weight; individual fruit diameter; total fruit weight harvested Theses finding are in accordance with Shankar et al. (2013), Islam et al., (2022), Rasheed et al., (2023).
+In tomato, high heritability is generally found for number of fruits per plant, individual fruit weight, individual fruit diameter, total fruit weight harvested.
+These finding are in accordance with Shankar et al. (2013), Islam et al., (2022), Rasheed et al., (2023).

-Estimating heritability is a key step in genetics and breeding programs because it indicated how much of the observed variation in a trait is due to genetic factors, rather than the environment.
-Understanding heritability helps breeders decide whether selection will be effective and what breeding method to use.
+Estimating heritability is a key step in genetics and breeding programs because it indicates how much of the observed variation in a trait is due to genetic factors, rather than the environment.
+Understanding heritability helps breeders decide whether selection will be effective and which breeding method to use.
 The estimation of heritability permits to predict response to selection; to choose effective breeding strategies to estimate genetic advance and to understand trait stability.
 In the case of highest value of heritability (> 60%), traits of interest exhibit additive gene action suggested the greater effectiveness of selection due to the less influence of environment and improvement to be expected for these parameters in future breeding program.
-Theses parameters of interest can by improved by simple selection by observation of the performance of offspring.
-Similar results were also reported by Shankar et al,.
-(2013), Sushma et al,.
-(2020) and Meena et al,.
-(2023).
+These traits can be improved by simple selection by observation of the performance of offspring.
+Similar results were also reported by Shankar et al., (2013), Sushma et al., (2020) and Meena et al., (2023).
 Moderate heritability suggest that phenotype is equally due to the influence of genotype and environment.
 Selecting based on the performance of progenies could be done but need more generation.
 In case of low heritability, (<20%), traits of interests exhibit dominant and epistasic (non-additive) gene action.
 Influence of environmental factors is strong for their expression and genotype selection based on these characters may be postponed to the later generations (Savaranan et al., 2019).
 Indirect selection; recurrent selection; exploiting heterosis; development of synthetic variety or backcross breeding are more efficient methods to select characters with low heritability.

 Expected genetic advance (GA) is range from 0.73 for the number of primary ramifications to 366.65 g/plant for fruit yield per plant.
 The lowest GA values are recorded from vegetative and cycles parameters respectively 0.73 for RAM; 1.06 mm for PSD, 4.89 DAT for DFLO and 6.80 DAT for DMAT.
 The medium value is recorded from plant height (12.61 cm) and fruits calibrations (11.70 mm for EFD and 16.74g for IFW).
 The highest values of GA are for TNFP (25.66 fruits per plant) and fruit yield per plant 366.65 g.